cs107-sweet-16/cs107-FinalProject/docs/milestone1.md

 the derivative of the current node with respect to the previous node.
-As a result, the derivative of the function can also be calculated automatically based on the flow of the computational graph, and no asymptotic assumptions are needed in the evaluation process.
+As a result, the derivative of the function can also be calculated automatically based on the flow of the computational graph, and no asymptotic assumptions are needed in the evaluation process.%%%

 ## How to Use
 ```py